Konttho: Plot

-A story of friendship and struggle, Konttho is about the indomitable human spirit.
-Arjun Mallick is a popular RJ, who is not only famous but well-loved.
-His listeners connect with him and his voice is music to their ears.
-Soon he receives the prestigious "Voice of The Year" award and with a loving wife, Pritha and son, Arjun's life seems full of happiness.
-But before long, his perfect life comes to an absolute halt when he is diagnosed with Laryngeal cancer.
+Konttho is a story of friendship, resilience, and the indomitable human spirit.

+Arjun Mallick is a popular radio jockey whose warm personality and distinctive voice have earned him a devoted following.
+His career reaches new heights when he receives the prestigious Voice of the Year award.
+With a loving wife, Pritha, a son, and a successful career, Arjun appears to have an ideal life.

+Before long, his perfect life comes to an absolute halt when he is diagnosed with Laryngeal cancer.
 The doctors had to perform Laryngectomy to save Arjun's life.
 Arjun's whole life comes crashing down.
 He feels distanced from everybody.
 However, as destiny would have it, he is introduced to Romila, a speech therapist.
 A vibrant character herself, Romila, is a divorcee who with her daughter, Saheli, is all set to return to her country, Bangladesh.
 However, circumstances make her accept Arjun as her patient.
 With Romila's help, Arjun turns around and accepts all the challenges thrown at him by her to learn how to speak again.

 Throughout his therapy, Romila gives him daunting challenges to make him use his voice rather than relying on signs and writings.
 He gives his first slang in his new voice during a heated conversation with a taxi driver.
 He learns to speak with an esophageal voice.
 He cannot speak but improvises himself.
 This is the story of the struggle of a cancer patient and his undaunted spirit.
 He then takes up the job of an RJ with Laryngeal cancer and the show is a success.